 - Buying New Wheels: Once you’ve found your new wheels and are ready to put the car accident behind you, be sure you have the insurance coverage, including options such as Roadside Assistance, you want for it before driving off the lot.

-To check whether you’re prepared for a total loss accident, call your independent agent to review your auto policy and discuss your options today.
+To check whether you’re prepared for a total loss accident, call your to review your auto policy and discuss your options today.

 About Shaun Murphy and Pablo Beach Insurance